List of tallest buildings in Dubai

 Dubai, the largest city in the United Arab Emirates, is home to many extremely tall modern high-rises, 108 of which stand taller than 180 m.
 The tallest building in Dubai is the Burj Khalifa, which rises 828 m and contains 163 floors.
-The tower has stood as both the tallest building in the world and the tallest man-made structure of any kind in the world since its completion in January 2010.
+The tower has stood as both the tallest building in the world and the tallest human-made structure of any kind in the world since its completion in January 2010.
 The second-tallest building in Dubai is the 425 m Marina 101, which also stands as the world's fourth tallest residential skyscraper.
 The skyscrapers of Dubai are, for the most part, clustered in three different locations.
 The land along E 11 Road was the first to develop, followed by the Dubai Marina neighborhood and the Business Bay district.

-Overall, Dubai has 18 completed and topped-out buildings that rise at least 300 m in height, which is more than any other city in the world.
+Overall, Dubai has 18 completed and topped-out supertalls (buildings that rise at least 300 m in height), which is more than any other city in the world.
 Dubai has 73 completed and topped-out buildings that rise at least 200 m in height.
 Based on the average height of the ten tallest completed buildings, Dubai has the tallest skyline in the Middle East and the world.
-As of 2012, the skyline of Dubai is ranked eighth in the world with 248 buildings rising at least 100 m in height.
+As of 2012, the skyline of Dubai is ranked fifth in the world with 248 buildings rising at least 100 m in height.